Magdalena Kopp

-Magdalena Cäcilia Kopp (2 April 1948 – 15 June 2015) was a photographer and member of the Frankfurt Revolutionary Cells (RZ).
-She was known for being the wife and accomplice of political militant Ilich Ramírez Sánchez also known as "Carlos the Jackal".
+Magdalena Cäcilia Kopp (2 April 1948 – 15 June 2015) was a German photographer and member of the Frankfurt Revolutionary Cells (RZ).
+She was the wife and accomplice of terrorist Ilich Ramírez Sánchez, also known as "Carlos the Jackal".

 Early life

 Magdalena Kopp grew up in Neu-Ulm, and after leaving school trained as a photographer.
 In 1967 she moved to Frankfurt, and in the early 1970s was associated with the leftist student circles, living with friends in a shared flat.
 She worked for the publication Red Star and was one of the founders of the Frankfurt Revolutionary Cells (RZ).
 Members of this group, in addition to her new friend Johannes Weinrich were Hans-Joachim Klein, Wilfried Böse and Brigitte Kuhlmann.
 They were involved in the attack on the OPEC conference in 1975 and in the hijacking of an Air France plane to Entebbe in 1976.

 Through Weinrich, she met his friend, the internationally wanted political militant/terrorist Ilich Ramírez Sánchez, known as Carlos.
 Later she moved to France and joined the command "Boudia" led by Carlos, who also became her lover.
 Soon she was working as part of his inner circle.